The invention of vectors by Gibbs circa 1900 radically simplified geometry

 for forming equations of motion.

-The book contains 280+ interactive guided problems.
+The book contains 310+ interactive problems with thousands of guided steps.

 Ability to form equations with Newton, Euler, momentum, and energy methods -- and

 This dynamics material has trained engineering students at